Sambucus

-Sambucus is a genus of flowering plants in the family Adoxaceae.
-The various species are commonly referred to as elder, elderflower or elderberry.
-The genus was formerly placed in the honeysuckle family, Caprifoliaceae, but was reclassified as Adoxaceae due to genetic and morphological comparisons to plants in the genus Adoxa.
+Sambucus is a genus of between 20 and 30 species of flowering plants in the family Adoxaceae.
+The various species are commonly referred to as elder, with the flowers as elderflower, and the fruit as elderberry.

 Description

+Elders are mostly fast-growing shrubs or small trees 3–10 m (rarely to 14 m) tall, with a few species being herbaceous plants 1–2 m tall.
 The oppositely arranged leaves are pinnate with 5–9 leaflets (or, rarely, 3 or 11).
 Each leaf is 5–30 cm long, and the leaflets have serrated margins.
-They bear large clusters of small white or cream-colored flowers in late spring; these are followed by clusters of small black, blue-black, or red berries (rarely yellow or white).
+They bear large clusters of small white or cream-coloured flowers in late spring or early summer; these are followed by clusters of small berries that are green when immature, ripening black, blue-black, or red (rarely yellow or white).

-Color

-Sambucus fruit is rich in anthocyanidins that combine to give elderberry juice an intense blue-purple coloration that turns reddish on dilution with water.
-These pigments are used as colorants in various products, and "elderberry juice color" is listed by the US FDA as allowable in certified organic food products.
-In Japan, elderberry juice is listed as an approved "natural color additive" under the Food and Sanitation Law.
-Fibers can be dyed with elderberry juice (using alum as a mordant) to give a "muted purple" shade.